la2050/archive/_projects/2016/shared-space-for-community-engaged-creative-practice.md

 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Measures of cultural and global economic influence (“soft power”)
+project_proposal_description: >-
+  Building a coalition of practitioners from different fields, Cornerstone proposes the development of a Shared Space for Community Engaged Creative Practice.
+This shared space will serve as a public space for practitioners to create a cross-disciplinary 'engagement commons;' an open space filled with vibrant and diverse community-based approaches and projects that cultivates platforms from which communities of LA from all backgrounds can come together and engage in civic discourse and art-making.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - City of Los Angeles
 project_proposal_best_place: >-
   We envision a home that provides a shared space embedded in a neighborhood community for Angelenos to come together to create, collaborate and engage in